navalnica/dl_sys_course_notes/README.md

   * output "pixel" vector is calculated as **matrix-vector product**:<br>
     $\large z_{i,j} = [k=3] = x_{i-1,j-1} W_{i-1, j-1} + x_{i-1,j} W_{i-1, j} + ... + x_{i+1,j+1} W_{i+1, j+1}$
 * Such way of thinking helps to represent a single convolution as a set of
-  $k \times k$ matrix multiplications, and their result is then summed.
-This helps to implement convolutions (makes it easier to parallelize?
+  $k \times k$ matrix multiplications, and their result is then summed.<br>
+  This **helps to implement convolutions** (in what way? next sections tells that we are using atomic operations.
 TODO)
 * Usually, only odd-sized filters are used.
 Because it's more convenient to calculate output shapes, padding size compared to even-sized filters.
 * To build high level representations and reduce computations we often